tcw/lein-create-template/README.md

 Will create a folder on the root of your Leiningen project.
-The folder will be assigned the name you provided and will contain a Leiningen template project of your project.
+The folder will be assigned the name you provided and will contain a Leiningen template project of your skeleton project.

 ## License